 Favourite towns and villages in the Algarve

 I only visited this town briefly after exploring the Ponta da Piedade but I really loved it.
-There was a laid back sleepy vibe offseason but we discovered some great bars and restaurants, my favourite being Casa do Prego off a quiet cobbled street near the centre of the old town.
-The food was fabulous and affordable (described as modern Portuguese) and I bet the rooftop bar comes alive in high season.
+There was a laid back sleepy vibe offseason but we discovered some great bars and restaurants in Lagos, my favourite being Casa do Prego off a quiet cobbled street near the centre of the old town.
+The food in was fabulous and affordable (described as modern Portuguese) and I bet the rooftop bar comes alive in high season.

 Karen Davies from Motoroaming says “While the Algarve’s coast is a huge draw, be sure to also venture inland to Silves and immerse yourself in a piece of Portugal’s traditional culture.
 Just 20 minutes from Portimão, Silves offers a plethora of joys.
 With its lofty location instantly gratifying the visitor, its crowning glory is the 8th-century castle and fortress walls.
 The Roman bridge that spans the ancient waterway, the Islamic park and Gothic cathedral also compete for attention, not to mention the street art (pictured below).
 Explore the maze of cobbled streets and step back in time.
 Imagine the battles that must have echoed around these city walls as you soak up the town’s authentic charm.”